DataDog/documentation/content/guides/composite_monitors.md

 listorder: 9
 ---

+## What are they?

 Composite monitors let you combine individual monitors into one so that you can define more specific alert conditions.
 Choose two or more existing monitors - monitor A and monitor B, say - and then set a trigger condition using boolean operators (e.g. “A && B”).
 The composite monitor will trigger when its individual monitors' statuses simultaneously have values that cause the composite's trigger condition to be true.

 An individual monitor is unaffected by the configuration of any composite monitors which use it.
 If you'd like to turn off individual monitor notifications or make any other changes to them, modify them independently.

-## Creating a Composite Monitor
+## Creating them

 In Datadog, go to the New Monitor page and select 'Composite Monitor' from the list of monitor types:

 ![choose-composite-type](/static/images/composite_monitors/select-monitor-type.png)

-## Choose individual monitors
+### Choose individual monitors

-You can choose up to 10 individual monitors to add to the new composite monitor.
-The individual monitors cannot themselves be composite monitors (i.e. you cannot create composite monitors from composite monitors).
+You can choose up to 10 individual monitors to use in the new composite monitor.
+The individual monitors cannot themselves be composite monitors.

 After you choose your first monitor, the UI will indicate its alert type: